hkrutzer/ch/README.md

   Ch.query!(pid, ["INSERT INTO ch_demo(id, text) FORMAT RowBinary\n" | rowbinary])
 ```

-Similarly, you can use [`RowBinaryWithNamesAndTypes`](https://clickhouse.com/docs/en/interfaces/formats#rowbinarywithnamesandtypes) which would additionally do something not quite unlike a type check.
+Similarly, you can use [`RowBinaryWithNamesAndTypes`](https://clickhouse.com/docs/en/interfaces/formats#rowbinarywithnamesandtypes) which would additionally do something not quite unlike a type check for each column.

 ```elixir
 sql = "INSERT INTO ch_demo FORMAT RowBinaryWithNamesAndTypes\n"